 Tough wings (prerequisite Dull complexion): One of the benefits of having large wings covering the body is they can be used in emergencies as a form of protection.
 Shrouded who have made a habit of doing this can use an open hand to gain +1 shield bonus to defense when using a defend action.
 This bonus is identical to that provided by a shield and thus, does not stack with the bonus for using a shield unless otherwise stated.

 Distracting (prerequisite vibrant complexion): Some tricky Shrouded have found a way to use their beautiful wings in combat.
-By quickly expanding them, they can appear bigger or otherwise distract their opponents into paying attention with intense colors. +2 charisma bonus when making charisma checks in combat involving intimidation or distracting.
+By quickly expanding them, they can appear bigger or otherwise distract their opponents into paying attention with intense colors. +2 charisma bonus when making charisma checks in combat involving intimidation or distraction.

 Hearty proboscis: Rarely, a Shrouded is hatched with a particularly strong proboscis.
 They can use this extra appendage to grab items and manipulate objects 2 tiles away.